 During incubation, we can use egg candling to identify fertile eggs.
 You can also remove non-viable eggs (infertile or early death), which will potentially become rotten.

 Rotten eggs can sometimes explode, contaminating fertile eggs, not to mention the inside of your incubator!
-We’ve all heard the saying “stinks like rotten eggs”, so the last thing we want is a rotten egg exploding in the incubator.
+We’ve all heard the saying “stinks like rotten eggs”, so the last thing you want is a rotten egg exploding in the incubator.

 A ‘viable egg’ is fertile, and we hope it will develop into an embryo in the incubator and eventually hatch into a chick.